WhiskyTangoFawks/LunarFalloutPlus/README.md

 In Game Setup
 1) Mod Configuration Menu - Animated Ingestibles - Turn on to close pipboy, play when mouth covered in 1st person, and play animations during combat
-2) Mod Configuration Menu - Survival Configuration Menu - turn ON savegame -> timed save
+2) Mod Configuration Menu - Survival Configuration Menu - turn ON savegame -> timed save, turn OFF Companion Heal
 2) Backpacks of the Commonwealth - When you exit vault 111, this will inject backpacks into the levelled lists.
 Select your chosen distribution when it comes up.
 I like backpacks being completely unique, but whatever you want.
 3) Utility Belt- equip the utility belt.

 Optional, but Recommended
-1) Download and install the Strigidae, Brotherhood Recon Expeditionary Suit, and Break Action Laser skin packs from https://gumroad.com/niero.
+1) Download and install the Strigidae, Brotherhood Recon Expeditionary Suit, Railroad Handmaiden, and Break Action Laser skin packs from https://gumroad.com/niero.
 They're available for free (use the discount code), but a donation is suggested.
 The man makes some fantastic mods, and you can probably afford to buy him a coffee.

 Known Issues
 -Settlers recruited via dialog do not benefit from Lunar Fallout Overhaul's settler changes- this is intended, as vanilla recruitable settlers (e.g. Sheffield) also don't benefit.